-The interest rate for a 30 year fixed rate mortgage decreased 0.125% to 4.625% while the rate for a 15 year fixed rate mortgage was steady 3.500%.
+The interest rate for a 30 year fixed rate mortgage held at 4.125% while the rate for a 15 year fixed rate mortgage was steady 3.500%.
 The interest rate on a 5/1 adjustable rate mortgage (ARM) remained at 3.625% as shorter term financing remains an attractive option if you are comfortable with the longer term risk.
-FHA mortgage rates and VA mortgage rates remained steady at 4.250%, with both programs appealing to borrowers focused on low or no down payment programs, especially first-time home buyers.
-Non-owner occupied mortgage rates stayed put at 4.000%.
-Jumbo mortgage rates were flat at 4.625%, consistent with conforming loan rates.
-Non-owner occupied mortgage rates stayed at 5.000%.
+FHA mortgage rates and VA mortgage rates were also flat at 3.750%, with both programs appealing to borrowers focused on low or no down payment programs, especially first-time home buyers.
+Non-owner occupied mortgage rates stayed put at 4.500%.
+Bucking the trend, jumbo mortgage rates dipped 0.125% to 4.000%, below conforming loan rates, as lenders court higher income borrowers.

-We expect market fluctuations to continue and while interest rates are impossible to predict, prospective borrowers looking to buy a home or refinance should take advantage of any market pullbacks or plateaus and lock in a lower rate.
-As lenders react differently to dynamic market conditions, we have also seen a wider variation in mortgage rate pricing, which means borrowers benefit more by shopping multiple lenders.
+While interest rates are impossible to predict, prospective borrowers looking to buy a home or refinance should take advantage of rate dips and improved market stability.
+Additionally, as lenders react differently to dynamic market conditions, we have also seen a wider variation in mortgage rate pricing, which means borrowers benefit more by shopping multiple lenders.

 Because interest rates change constantly, we continue to actively monitor the market for new developments.
 Borrowers should check the FREEandCLEAR rate tables regularly to review personalized, updated mortgage rates for lenders in their area.
 Our rate tables are free to use and require no personal information.

 Comparing mortgage rates can save you thousands.
 Use our rate tables to find the lender offering the lowest rates and fees